The way Join Dementia Research works is simple:

 You will initially be asked a few basic questions, in an online form.
 It only takes a few minutes to complete.

 You can also sign up on behalf of someone else if you are a carer or relative of someone with dementia, providing you have their consent or are acting in their best interests.

 Before sharing your personal information, you will also be asked to provide your consent for it to be used by researchers.
 Before you register, we would recommend you review our Volunteer Information Sheet.

 How does the matching work?

-All studies* have guidelines about who is suitable to take part that are called the 'inclusion' and 'exclusion' criteria such as age and medical conditions.
+All studies* have guidelines about who is suitable to take part.
+These are called the 'inclusion' and 'exclusion' criteria.
+They can include, for example, age and medical conditions.
 These are important to make sure a research study will be produce meaningful results.

 Although you may be interested in taking part in a study, if your details do not fit these criteria you would not be able to take part.